lobbywatch/lobbywatch/drupal/lobbywatch/lobbywatch_data/data_interface_description.md

-message | string | Messages, e.g. error messages, never null sql | string | SQL used in this call, never null source | DB data source | Name of view, the prefix `v_` in the DB is omitted data | array | Data of the call, data can be nested, null in case of errors or if nothing is found
+message | string | Messages, e.g. error messages, never null sql | string | SQL used in this call, never null source | DB data source | Name of view, the prefix `v_` in the DB is omitted build secs | float | Time in seconds required to process the request data | array | Data of the call, data can be nested, null in case of errors or if nothing is found

 Calls